Latent Print Analysis

 For nonporous surfaces, such as a mirror, exposing the item to the fumes created by heating Super Glue allows the compounds in the glue to bind with the print residue.
 This makes the print's ridge detail visible and also helps make it more durable.
 After Super Glue-fuming, other techniques to visualize latent impressions, including fluorescing dyes, fingerprint powders and lift tape, can then be employed.

 For porous evidence, including paper, cardboard and untreated wood, chemical processes are required.
-Two common chemical processing procedures used at the Vermont Forensic Laboratory are ninhydrin and physical developer.
+Two common chemical processing procedures used are ninhydrin and physical developer.
 Ninhydrin, which stains latent impressions purple, reacts with amino acids present in perspiration.
 Following ninhydrin processing is physical developer, a process in which silver selectively deposits onto fatty, oily residues.
 Impressions developed from this process are typically dark grey on a light grey background.

 Because every living thing is biologically unique, and because fingerprint, palm print and footprint patterns, formed during the fetal stage of human development, remain unchanged throughout an individual's lifetime, latent prints can be used to identify individuals to the exclusion of all others.
 Even identical twins' prints differ from one another.
 Thus, it is possible to determine the identity of a person who came in contact with evidence from a crime scene.
 Equally important is the use of latent prints to confirm (or disprove) the identity of the deceased, which can also be an integral part of a criminal investigation.